alaingilbert/Turntable-API/README.md

 ### on('tcpMessage', function (socket, msg) { })

-Triggered when the bot receive a message.
+Triggered when the bot receive a tcp message.

 ### on('tcpEnd', function (socket) { })